A Family Vacation to Alaska’s National Parks

 With many hotels, lodges, and cabins located near the park entrance, accommodations for the whole family are easy to arrange.
 For more information about lodging, transportation and additional activities, visit our Denali National Park and Preserve page.

-The Denali Park Road will be open until mile 43 in 2023 and 2024 due to road improvements.
+The Denali Park Road will be open until mile 43 from 2023 - 2026 due to road improvements.
 Narrated bus tours and transit buses will continue to be available for guests visiting the park and will travel as far as mile 43.
 The main visitor center will remain open along with four campgrounds and numerous trails accessible via the park road.
-Please check with Kantishna-area businesses about their operational plans for lodging and excursions in 2023 and 2024.
+Please check with Kantishna-area businesses about their operational plans for lodging and excursions from 2023 - 2026 .
 Free shuttle bus service will run every 15 minutes during peak visitation times between the Denali Bus Depot / Denali Visitor Center to the Mountain Vista and Savage River Trailheads.

 Kenai Fjords National Park